CenterForDigitalHumanities/Digisig_v2/README.md

 # Digisig_v2
 Revision to the Digisig website

-The aim of this project is to improve the digisig website.

-Project initiated winter 2020 with an aim to have a functional product by the summer of 2020
+Project was initiated winter 2020 with an aim to have a functional product by the summer of 2020